-Dr William Alazawi, MA(Cantab) MB BChir PhD MRCP
+Professor William Alazawi, MA(Cantab) MB BChir PhD FRCP

-Death rates from liver disease are rising across the world, despite the fact that the leading causes of liver disease (non-alcoholic fatty liver disease (NAFLD), alcohol and chronic viral infections) are preventable or treatable.
-Our understanding of the development of chronic liver diseases (regardless of the cause) is that persistent injury occurs alongside exaggerated or inappropriate inflammatory and repair responses.
+Death rates from liver disease are rising across the world.
+Non-alcoholic fatty liver disease (NAFLD) is the most common cause of chronic liver disease worldwide affecting a quarter of the population in the West and is closely associated with obesity and type II diabetes.
+Our understanding of the development of chronic liver diseases is that persistent injury – whether this is fat, alcohol or another liver disease - occurs alongside exaggerated or inappropriate inflammatory and repair responses and altered metabolism.
 This leads to scarring or fibrosis and cirrhosis, which, in turn, can lead to liver failure and liver cancer.

 Current Research Projects:

 Systemic inflammatory response syndrome (SIRS) after major abdominal surgery is predicted by early upregulation of TLR4 and TLR5.
-Lahiri R, Derwa Y, Bashir Z, Giles E, Torrance H, Owen H, O'Dwyer M, O'Brien A, Stagg A, Bhattacharya S, Foster G, Alazawi W. Annals of Surgery 2015 Epub.
+Lahiri R, Derwa Y, Bashir Z, Giles E, Torrance HD, Owen HC, O'Dwyer MJ, O'Brien A, Stagg AJ, Bhattacharya S, Foster GR, Alazawi W. Annals of Surgery 2015.
+263(5):1028-37.

 Elevated prostaglandin E2 mediates immune suppression in acute-on-chronic liver failure.
 O’Brien A, Fullerton J, Newson J, Massey K, Sewell, Hobbs A, Alazawi W, Winstanley A, Nicolaou A, Gilroy D. Nature Medicine, 2014.
 20:518-23.